McGrapefruit/pink-quanta/content/spaces/quantum-mechanics.md

 I have the pleasure of being friends with some Quantum-scientists like Marcus Reid @[Quantum Power Munich](https://quantumpowermunich.de/).
 Every time we share a beer together I feel like my worldview is getting more and more completed and destroyed at the same time (in a dualistic way).

-As I learn more about the quantum realm I want to share my understandings in my own words for you.
+As I learn more about the quantum realm I want to share my understandings in my own words.
 Enjoy the read.

 ## INDEX